 Speaking of cohesiveness: one of the reasons the series is called drift, is that every performance is in a different space, and not only in a gallery.
 I’ve been to one online because of corona, one in a rose garden, one in an abandoned chicken factory, to name a few.
 I love this – it gets rid of the hierarchy of needing a gallery space: a park filled with roses or an empty lot is just as legitimate a space for experiment and performance as more well-known galleries where you’ve also met, like Horse and Pony.
 This encourages us to create our own spaces – we don’t need permission.

-Yeah – we’ve done some in established spaces, and then some more rogue ones – and I think the ever-changing location is important so we don’t get tied to a particular scene or get notoriety with a particular gallery.
+Yeah – we’ve done some in established spaces, and then some more rogue ones – and I think the ever-changing location is important so we don’t get tied to a particular scene or gallery.

 Exactly.
 There’s always new people at each one.
 It’s important to have events that are outside the constraints of the art world, because there’s so much pressure to conform there, especially in Berlin.